Meadows Museum: History

 In 1965, the Meadows Museum opened its doors to the public for the first time.
 The museum's collection of Spanish art and the galleries for its display were a gift to Southern Methodist University from Algur H. Meadows, a Dallas businessman and founder of the General American Oil Company of Texas.
 During the 1950s business took Meadows frequently to Madrid, where repeated visits to the Prado Museum inspired what would become a lasting interest in the art of the Spanish Golden Age.
-By 1962, Meadows had amassed his own collection of Spanish paintings, which became the foundation of the Museum's collection.
+By 1962, Meadows had amassed his own collection of Spanish paintings, which became the foundation of the museum's collection.
+Most of the works were revealed to be forgeries, many from Elmyr de Hory.
 After the opening of the museum raised doubts about the quality of some of these works, SMU appointed the museum's first professional director, William B. Jordan, who served in that capacity from 1967 until 1981.
 Supported by Meadows until his death in 1978, the museum initiated a vigorous new phase of collecting, during which the core of the present collection was formed.

 Since 1978, the museum's efforts to develop and care for the collection have continued with the support of The Meadows Foundation, a general purpose philanthropic institution created and incorporated by Algur Meadows in 1948.
 This fruitful partnership has resulted in a comprehensive campaign of conservation, the support of scholarly research of the collection, and a number of important acquisitions, particularly in the areas of medieval, Baroque, and 20th-century art.

 A 2013 exhibition titled Sorolla & America features paintings by the Spanish impressionist Joaquin Sorolla.
 The Meadows was key in developing this new show, exploring for the first time Sorolla's unique relationship with the United States in the early twentieth century.
 It began at the Meadows (13 December 2013 – 19 April 2014), then traveled to the San Diego Museum of Art (30 May – 26 August 2014) and Fundación MAPFRE in Madrid (23 September 2014 – 11 January 2015).

 The Meadows Museum is part of the Monuments Men and Women Museum Network, launched in 2021 by the Monuments Men Foundation for the Preservation of Art.